-UIna Head Excision
+Ulna Head Excision

 Good exposure and retraction are paramount for proper visualization and from this point forward an experienced assistant is recommended.
 Retractors are used to protect soft tissues while avoiding excess force.
-With the forearm in full pronation, the head of the ulna, if present, is excised with an oscillating saw just proximal to the distal radio-ulnar joint at the narrowing or neck of the ulna.
-Usually the osteotomy is approximately 2 cm from the distal end with the ulna taking into account any ulnar varience.
+With the forearm in full pronation, the head of the ulna, if present, is excised with an oscillating saw just proximal to the flare or neck of the ulna.
+Usually the osteotomy is approximately 2 cm from the distal end of the ulna taking into account any ulnar variance.
 The radial attachment of the triangular fibro cartilage if found intact is left undisturbed.
 This structure can provide a buffering barrier between the prosthesis and the carpal bones.
 Excising the ulna head allows volar displacement of the shaft of the ulna enabling visualization of the sigmoid notch and the interosseous crest of the radius.